 Disco Elysium

-Disco Elysium review banner — Indie Backlog
+Disco Elysium — Indie Backlog

 A detective wakes in a wrecked hostel room with no memory of his own name, a body hanging out back, and a chorus of two dozen warring voices inside his skull.
 Disco Elysium is a role-playing game with no combat, where every conversation is a battlefield and your own mind is the most dangerous place to stand.